ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/channel-form/overview.md

 ### Allowing Guests to Post Entries

-Allowing guest posts is controlled in the Channel Form settings at `Developer --> Channels` in the channel's **Settings** tab.
+Allowing guest posts is controlled in the Channel Form settings in `Channels` in the channel's **Settings** tab.

-To allow guests to post in a certain channel, locate the options for "Allow Guest Posts" next to the channel you want to allow guest posts for, and choose "Yes".

-You can optionally require the guest to pass a captcha before they submit the Channel Form by choosing "Yes" under "Guest Captcha".

-Finally, you can optionally choose an author that entries entered as guests appear as authored by under Guest Author.
+You can optionally choose an author that entries entered as guests appear as authored by in the Guest Author field.

+Requirements regarding use of a captcha for guest posting are controlled in `Settings --> CAPTCHA`.

 ### Form Validation